 Eastampton, NJ 08060

-If mailing your payment, you can simply mail your check with the appropriate stub from your bill; your cancelled check will be your receipt.
+If mailing your payment include your check with the appropriate stub from your Tax Bill; your cancelled check will be your receipt.

-Please note you may not post date your checks, the Tax Collector can't accept them.
+Please note you may not post date your check as the Tax Collector cannot accept them.
 If you send a post dated check it will be returned.
 Please use the current date that you are writing the check.

-If you make your payment at the office, please be sure to bring your entire bill with you so it may be receipted.
+If you make your payment at the office, please bring your entire Tax Bill with you so it may be receipted.

 Interest Rate for Delinquent Taxes